checkly/docs.checklyhq.com/site/content/docs/browser-checks/scraping-onpage-elements.md

 ### Text input fields

-Use the `locator.inputValue()` method to get the text from a standard text input field.
+You can use the `locator.inputValue()` method to get the text from a standard text input field, or even better, an `expect(locator).toHaveValue()` to assert it right away.

 {{< tabs "locator.inputValue()" >}}
 {{< tab "TypeScript" >}}